JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

 * Move plate to 55oC or 61oC box for color development.
 * Remove plate to scan spectrum.

-## If you want to plot the data, TCA precipitation is necessary
+## If you want to scan the plate to plot the data, TCA precipitation is necessary
 * This removes flecks of precipitated protein
+* Add 40uL to a 40uL rxn with 40uL Nash?
+	* LOOK UP OLD DATA!
+* Centrifugation is necessary to push down particulates.

 ## Copy data into electronic spreadsheet/notebook
 * Export data from .pda to a text file.